heptarch/heptarch.github.io/drafts/SAEPage.md

 After a point, though, there are too many sparse vectors consistent with the observed pattern of activity that information about $\mathcal{N}$ gets lost, like a needle in a haystack.
-This leads to a concrete architectural question: how big should our SAE be?
-Guided by the physics of black holes, we'll experiment with a synthetic toy model where we control the parameters and can control the behaviour of recoverability.
+This raises a concrete architectural question: how big should our SAE be?
+Guided by the physics of black holes, we'll experiment with a synthetic toy model where we can see explicitly how recoverability behaves.
 This will suggest design principles for SAEs as applied to real neural networks.

 ## 2. <a href="#tbc">Setting it Up</a><a id="sec-2" name="sec-2"></a>